 In Africa the situation is different.
 Marriage is sealed and delivered the day traditional rites hold – Igba nkwu, in Igbo land, or Igbe iyawo, in Yoruba land.
 Read more about The Nigerian Bride Price and its practice in 2021.

 During such weddings, couples manifest consent to their union.
 Parents offer validatory blessings of acceptance and goodwill.
 The feast hosts a rather large crowd.
 And celebrants dress in extraordinary attire.

 A family that professes the Christian faith is duty-bound to consecrate marriage.
 It is a religious obligation.
-Dual marriage celebration leaves a huge financial burden on the new family.
+A dual marriage celebration leaves a huge financial burden on the new family.

 The question is how to merge two marriages to become a single event.

 To Merge Traditional and White Weddings Into One Marriage Ceremony Is Possible.

 A Christian can merge two marriage rites into one without the sin of syncretism.
 Religious syncretism is the fusing of two religious norms into a single practice.

 African marriage entertain rites which are not acceptable to Christendom.
 Parents may invoke the protection of dead ancestors to guide and protect the couple.